tanvirahmedme/tanvirahmedme.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Confusion matrices for the two best models: the deployed Random Forest (left) and the CNN&ndash;BiLSTM hybrid with weighted focal loss (right), which traded accuracy for stronger recall on minority behaviors.
+    Confusion matrices for the two best models: the deployed Random Forest (left) and the CNN-BiLSTM hybrid with weighted focal loss (right), which traded accuracy for stronger recall on minority behaviors.
 </div>

 ## Deployment: real-time dashboard

-The selected model runs behind a **FastAPI** server that ingests the collar's live telemetry and serves a real-time dashboard — plotting the animal's GPS location on a map, the current predicted behavior, and the raw sensor feed side by side.
+The selected model runs behind a **FastAPI** server that ingests the collar's live telemetry and serves a real-time dashboard, plotting the animal's GPS location on a map, the current predicted behavior, and the raw sensor feed side by side.
 This closes the loop from a bare schematic all the way to a running inference service.